hortonworks/structor/README.md

 ### Set up browser (for security)

-Do a "/usr/bin/kinit vagrant" in a terminal.
+Do a `/usr/bin/kinit vagrant` in a terminal.
 I've found that the browsers won't use the credentials from MacPorts' kinit.

 Safari should just work.